Knysna has a rich history spanning sailing ships, gold discovery and timber extraction to arguably become South Africa’s favorite holiday destination.

 The last day of operation of the power station was 26 June 2001.
 A museum concept never materialized and the site was sold to the current Hotel owner and operators, Geoff Engel and Dandre Lerm, in September 2007.
 Rezoning, approvals and building of the site took almost 3 years and the full operation commenced trading on 12 August 2010.

-The Turbine Boutique Hotel and Spa comprises 24 rooms, an Amani African Spa, the 90-seater Island Café, the Gastro Pub, together with conference facilities, pool deck, jetty for motorised pontoon cruises and a host of modern facilities, which tastefully complement the refurbished facilities and equipment brought back to life around the property, giving it status as one of the top hotels in Knysna.
+The Turbine Boutique Hotel and Spa comprises 24 rooms and suites, the Turbine Spa, the 90-seater Island Café, the Gastro Pub, together with conference facilities, pool deck, jetty for motorised pontoon cruises and a host of modern facilities, which tastefully complement the refurbished facilities and equipment brought back to life around the property, giving it status as one of the top hotels in Knysna.

 The original wood boiler, four electricity generators and much of the equipment have been fully restored and blend in with the hotel’s décor themes.
 Each bedroom has been individually decorated and is themed and named to reflect the rich cultural, historical and geographic diversity of Knysna.